Imperial woodpecker: Decline and possible extinction

 Field research by Tim Gallagher and Martjan Lammertink, reported in Gallagher's 2013 book, found evidence — in the form of accounts by elderly residents in the bird's range who saw imperial woodpeckers decades earlier and who discussed their recollections with the researchers — that foresters working with Mexican logging companies in the 1950s told the local people that the woodpeckers were destroying valuable timber and encouraged the people to kill the birds.
 As part of this campaign, the foresters gave the local residents poison to smear on trees that the birds foraged on.
 Because groups of imperial woodpeckers tended to feed on a single huge, dead, old-growth pine tree for as long as two weeks, applying poison to such a tree would be an effective way to wipe out a group of up to one dozen of these huge woodpeckers — and, perhaps, even to kill off succeeding groups of the birds that might move into the area and be attracted to the same tree.
 Gallagher suspects that such a campaign of poisoning may be the key to the species' apparent catastrophic population crash in the 1950s, which has hitherto lacked a satisfactory explanation.
 A campaign of poisoning could well have killed whole groups of the bird in a short time.
 The premise of protecting valuable timber from the woodpeckers was, in fact, baseless.
 Imperial woodpeckers do not forage on or excavate nest or roosting holes in live, healthy trees.

-In Gallagher's nonfiction account The Grail Bird (2006), he discusses how difficult the search is for the imperial woodpecker due to its dangerous location.
+In Gallagher's nonfiction account Imperial Dreams (2013), he discusses how difficult the search is for the imperial woodpecker due to its dangerous location.
 In Mexico's Sierra Madre Occidental, there are major marijuana and opium poppy-growing regions that are patrolled by armed guards.
 The drug cartels often kill anyone who comes too close to their crops.

 A search of the multi-institution online specimen database VertNet reveals that only 144 physical specimens of the imperial woodpecker exist, including only three known complete skeletons.
 An overlooked woodpecker skeleton from the Natural History Museum at Tring appears to also belong to the species.
 The species is also known from a single amateur film from 1956 depicting one bird climbing, foraging and flying.
 The film has been restored and released by Cornell University.
-Gallagher's inspiration to search for the imperial woodpecker was the discovery of this 1956 film by dentist William Rhein, who made several trips to Mexico in search of the imperial woodpecker.
+Gallagher's inspiration to search for the imperial woodpecker was this 1956 film, taken by dentist William Rhein, who made several trips to Mexico in search of the imperial woodpecker.
 This is the only known photographic record of the species.

 The imperial woodpecker has been considered to be extinct by the Government of Mexico since 2001.
 However, its rediscovery or reintroduction would prompt immediate protection under the law.